roeszler/toptails/README.md

 #### PopUps
 As discussed in the [game area](#game-area) section, an alternative to using `alert()` functions has been used.
 The supporting code simultaneously removes and displays sections to convey major game events to the user.

-These functions appear and are termed as a 'popups' accorss the site, they function more as a change of visibility in the HTML.
+These functions appear and are termed as a 'popups' across the site, they function more as a change of visibility in the HTML.
 This has been done as a way to not-be-limited by potential browser settings that block traditional popups.

 There are a total of ten (10) of these change of state 'popups' across the site:
 * [Gameplay](assets/images/gamePlay.webp) - indicates the rules and gameplay of TopTails.
-Lets play button.
+Let’s play button.
 * [Winner](assets/images/winnerPopup.webp) - in the event of a win each turn.
 It details a win message and how many points have been won on the amount wagered.
 Australian green and yellow coloring.
 Bank points button.
 * [Looser](assets/images/looserPopup.webp) - in the event of a loss each turn.
-Simple non-complementary primary colors.
+Simple non-complementary primary colours.
 Return to game button.
 * [Game Over](assets/images/gameOverPopup.webp) - in the event of zero funds and bet amount, or when Kev reaches 500 points before the user.
 * [Game Win Final](assets/images/gameWinFinal.webp) - in the event of user reaching 500 points.
 Australian flag blue and white with celebrating koala image.
 Share with friends on social media button.
 * [Out of money](assets/images/outOfMoney.webp) - in the event the user tries to increment the bet more than the amount they have in the bank.
 Notifies that the bank is empty.